Snowflake

 Create a Snowflake database connection in Glean

-and fill out the fields below
+2. Click + New Database Connection and fill out the fields below

 Settings

-- Database: the Snowflake database to use, databases correspond with logical groupings of tables and views in Snowflake.
+• Database: The Snowflake database to use.
+Databases correspond with logical groupings of tables and views in Snowflake.

-- Schema: optional if you provide a schema, we will limit listed tables in the model builder to this schema.
-If you need to limit permissions to a specific schema, you should do this with Snowflake permissions
+• Schema: optional If you provide a schema, we will limit listed tables in the model builder to this schema.
+If you need to limit permissions to a specific schema, you should do this with Snowflake permissions.

-- Warehouse: the warehouse to use in Snowflake, warehouses correspond with compute resources.
+• Warehouse: The warehouse to use in Snowflake.
+Warehouses correspond with compute resources.

-- Role: you must specify a role to be assumed when connecting from Glean.
-See snowflake's roles documentation.
+• Role: You must specify a role to be assumed when connecting from Glean.
+See Snowflake's roles (opens in a new tab) documentation.